Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 - Beginning at age 30:

-- yearly and breast with contrast beginning at age 30-35 (or 5-10 years earlier than the youngest breast cancer in the family).
+- yearly mammography and breast MRI with contrast beginning at age 30 or earlier based on the youngest breast cancer in the family

 - Beginning at age 30: